DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 - Bullet Sponges have indirectly been fixed due to downgrading Ascension to 1.4.5
 - Removed the EM resist that Yuuzhan Vong NPC's naturally had (from Ascension)
 - Fixed Shaw Gang bullet sponges and invisible heads
-- Patched Ascension's poor weapon accuracy with good accuracy instead<br />
+- Patched Ascension's poor weapon accuracy with good accuracy instead

 **Economy**
 - 90% cheaper to register ships (this allows you to steal ships, register them, and sell them for profit)
-- The Bank Raid (Legacy's End) mission now rewards 1 million credits instead of 250k<br />
+- The Bank Raid (Legacy's End) mission now rewards 1 million credits instead of 250k

 **Misc**
 - Continued Renaming Project Development
 - Color corrected dock cutscene
 - AU converted to LY (light years)
 - Alternate Paradiso (Niamos) Solution
 - Buildable Astromech Droids inside ship
 - Lt.
-Torres and Captain Myeong now wear their correct faction's space armor during main quest<br />
+Torres and Captain Myeong now wear their correct faction's space armor during main quest

 **Bug Fixes**
 - Essential NPC's is turned back on as it was causing too many issues with quests.
 Will find a replacement mod in the future.
 - Star Wars Datapads text fixed